MQuaresma/Personal-Website/README.md

 # Personal Website
-Personal website implemented using expressJS as middleware for the nodeJS backend.
+Personal website implemented using ExpressJS as middleware for the NodeJS backend.
-Bootstrap used for the front-end.
+Bootstrap is used for the front-end.

 ## Set up
 Change to root directory